libretro/mupen64plus-libretro-nx/README.md

 # Mupen64Plus-Next

-Mupen64Plus-Next is N64 emulation library for the [libretro API](http://www.libretro.com/), based on Mupen64Plus (see below).
+Mupen64Plus-Next is a N64 emulation library for the [libretro API](http://www.libretro.com/), based on Mupen64Plus (see below).

 It is also the successor of the old Mupen64Plus libretro core.